A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The decline in SHOP participation was due in part to lackluster enrollment in the early years, and also to a rule change that HHS finalized in late 2016.
 Under the new rule (which took effect for plan years starting in January 2018), insurers that offer individual market coverage through HealthCare.gov are no longer required to offer SHOP coverage, even if they (or an affiliate) have more than 20% of the small-group market share in the state.

-Prior to 2018, those insurers were required to offer at least one silver and one gold SHOP plan in order to be allowed to offer individual market coverage in the exchange.
+Prior to 2018, those insurers were required to offer at least one silver and one gold SHOP plan to be allowed to offer individual market coverage in the exchange.
 But HHS eliminated that requirement for plan years starting in 2018 or later.

 Which state-run exchanges still have SHOP platforms?